soxft/soxft/README.md

 ### personal Git

-You can access my person git with <http://txyun.xsot.cn:3001/>
+You can access my personal git with <http://txyun.xsot.cn:3001/>

 <!--
 **soxft/soxft** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.